How to treat genital herpes, medication and traditional methods. Genital herpes in women: where does it come from and how dangerous it is

 Recurrent chronic form

-Relapses occur in approximately 60 - 65% of women who have recovered from the primary form of genital herpes.
+Relapses occur in approximately 60–65% of women who have had the primary form of genital herpes.
 In most women who have had genital herpes for the first time, a second attack of the disease occurs within a year after the first.
-Exacerbations of the process can occur just every three years with a mild form, and monthly with a severe one.
+Exacerbations of the process can occur every three years in a mild form, or monthly in a severe form.

-1. fading.
+1. Fading.
 This is the most favorable type of herpes for recovery.
-It is characterized with each time increasing duration of remissions and subsidence of clinical symptoms.
+It is characterized by each time increasing duration of remissions and subsiding of clinical symptoms.

-2. arrhythmic.
+2. Arrhythmic.
 It is characterized by wide variations in the duration of remissions - from two weeks to six months.
-The more frequent relapses, the weaker the external manifestations, and vice versa: after a long period of calm, the greatest severity of the clinical picture is observed.
+The more frequent the relapses, the weaker the external manifestations, and vice versa: after a long period of calm, the greatest severity of the clinical picture is observed.

 3. Monotone.
-Regular relapses alternate with unchanging remissions.
-For example, genital herpes in women worsens with each menstruation and subsides at the end of it.
+Regular relapses alternate with unchanged remissions.
+For example, genital herpes in women worsens with each menstruation and subsides at its end.
 This type of disease lasts for years and is very difficult to treat.

 Atypical form

-This form of infection is characterized by a mild course.
+This form of infection has a mild course.
 Genital herpes affects not only the external, but also the internal reproductive organs of women (uterus with appendages).
-This form of herpes can be assumed if, for any gynecological disease, it is not possible to identify its pathogen using available examination methods.
-Or if the ongoing treatment does not bring the expected result for a long time.
+This form of herpes can be assumed if, for any gynecological disease, it is not possible to identify its causative agent using available examination methods.
+Or if the treatment does not bring the expected result for a long time.

-Unlike the first two typical forms of genital herpes, with its atypical form there are no characteristic blisters and ulcers.
-Discharge in this form of herpes is usually copious, watery.
+Unlike the first two typical forms of genital herpes, with its atypical form there are no characteristic blistering rashes and ulcers.
+The discharge from herpes of this form is usually profuse and watery.

-Atypical herpes looks like this on the female genitals:
+Atypical herpes looks like this on female genitalia:

 • mild swelling;